Thomas-More-Digital-Innovation/2324-VTC-001-dashboard-configurator/code/production_version/configuration-guide.md

     - [2.1.2 Add a semicolon ( ; ) to the end of each row](#212-add-a-semicolon----to-the-end-of-each-row)
 - [3.
 Deploying the dashboard](#3-deploying-the-dashboard)

-This Dashboard Testproject Configuration Guide is your go-to resource for crafting tailored, powerful dashboards.
+This Dashboard Configurator Guide is your go-to resource for crafting tailored, powerful dashboards.
 Here, we'll explain the process of dashboard creation, offering step-by-step instructions, tips, and best practices.
 This manual is split up into two parts: The creation of the config.xml file and the .csv-file for loading in the data.

 <div style="page-break-after: always;"></div>